iamMikeLe/MushroomPuff/README.md

 ## Quick Start
 ​
+1. Clone/download game files and extract to a folder.
-Open index.html and press Start button to start a round ​
+2. Open index.html and press Start button to start a round ​
 ## Features
 ### Controls